w3f/polkadot-wiki/docs/learn-staking.md

 ### Claiming Rewards

-If you go to the Staking payouts page on
-[Polkadot JS](https://polkadot.js.org/apps/#/staking/payout), you will see a list of all validators that you have nominated in the past 84 eras and for which you have not yet received a payout.
+If you go to the Staking payouts page on [Polkadot-JS](https://polkadot.js.org/apps/#/staking/payout), you will see a list of all validators that you have nominated in the past 84 eras and for which you have not yet received a payout.
 Each one has the option to trigger the payout for all unclaimed eras.
 Note that this will pay everyone who was nominating that validator during those eras, and anyone can call it.
 Therefore, you may not